nadegyel/factify-assignment-nadegda-yeliashkevich/README.md

   In a testing setup, I prefer using stable attributes like data-testid or accessibility-based selectors (getByRole, getByLabel) for long-term reliability.

 - Cart Assumption:
-  Tests assume that only the products explicitly added during the test appear in the cart (no pre-existing items).
+  Test assumes that only the products explicitly added during the test appear in the cart (no pre-existing items).

 - Hardcoded User Data:
   The billing details used during checkout are currently hardcoded for simplicity and time efficiency.